louis1001/odo/README.md

 Maybe using shared_ptr everywhere isn't the best.
 I'll work on this, maybe getting weak pointers here and there.

-I have to work on separating the interpreter from the native functions.
-I also want to make a standard library with different modules.
-Now that I have each kind of value by itself, I can make one kind of value that runs C++ code.
+I want to make a standard library with different modules.
+For the moment, the native module section of odo is a little barebones.